batiste/meta-parser-generator/README.md

 Characterisitcs

-  * LL parser (Left to Right parser), one token look ahead
+  * LL parser (Left to Right parser), arbitrary look ahead
   * Parser code is generated from a grammar
   * Decent error reporting on parsing error
   * Memoization